fbessez/Tinder/Tinder API Documentation.md

 <img src='https://github.com/fbessez/Tinder/blob/master/AuthPhotos/auth2.png' alt='Auth2' style="width:128px;height:128px;">

 ### How to get facebook_id
 This one is much simpler.
 Visit <a href='http://findmyfbid.com/'> this </a> website and it should be pretty simple.
 Simply paste in the url to your Facebook timeline and it should return your correct facebook_id.
-Copy and Paste this value into your config file as well.
+Copy and Paste this value into your c